Ultrasound - Obstetric

 How does the procedure work?

-The movement of the embryo or fetus and the heart beat can be seen as an ongoing ultrasound movie.
-Most ultrasound devices also have an audio component that processes the echoes produced by blood flowing through the fetal heart, blood vessels and umbilical cord.
-This sound can be made audible to human ears and has been described by patients as a whooshing noise.
+The movement of the embryo or fetus and his or her heartbeat can be seen as an ongoing ultrasound video.
+Ultrasound devices also use Doppler, a special application of ultrasound, which processes echoes produced by blood flowing through the fetal heart, blood vessels and umbilical cord and turns them into audible sound.
+The sound has been described by patients as a whooshing noise.

 What will I experience during and after the procedure?

-At times the sonographer may have to press more firmly to get closer to the embryo or fetus to better visualize the structure.
+However, at times during an obstetrical ultrasound, the sonographer may have to press more firmly to get closer to the embryo or fetus to better visualize the structures.
 Any discomfort is usually minimal and temporary.

-If a Doppler ultrasound study is performed, you may actually hear pulse-like sounds that change in pitch as the blood flow is monitored and measured.
+If the doctor performs a Doppler ultrasound exam, you may hear pulse-like sounds that change in pitch as they monitor and measure the blood flow.

-With transvaginal scanning, there may be minimal discomfort as the transducer is moved in the vagina, especially when the bladder begins to refill.
+With transvaginal scanning, there may be minimal discomfort as the transducer is inserted into the vagina.

 Who interprets the results and how do I get them?